We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 All of the sisters are known to be avid fashionistas, so developing their own clothing line seemed a natural move.
 But while the sisters are typically dressed head to toe in custom designer clothing, they were smart to make their own line available at Sears – accessible to the masses and at affordable prices.
-They have since released numerous other lines, including their own affordable make up collections, shapewear and tights line, and a kids clothing available at Babies R’ Us.
+They have since released numerous other lines, including their own affordable makeup collections, shapewear and tights line, and a childrens' clothing line available at Babies R’ Us.

 Most recently to add to the Kardashian’s long line of commercial success, Kim has developed her own mobile game app, which has been a brilliant move for a number of reasons.

 Secondly, the concept of the game itself is that Kim guides the gamer through multiple levels with the objective of reaching A-List status.
-Though having just launched a few months ago, the game is currently number 1 on the iTunes free app chart with a 5 star rating.
-Kim, who has a near 50 percent stake in the game, will take home about $85 million of the $200 million it has brought in according to Forbes.
+Though having just launched a few months ago, the game is currently number 1 on the iTunes free app chart with a 5-star rating.
+Kim, who has nearly a 50 percent stake in the game, will take home about $85 million of the $200 million it has brought in according to Forbes.

 On the various platforms, the Kardashians are not shy about showing off their fellow famous peers, fashion mogul friends, and celebrity love interests.
 By building these relationships and branching out to other celebrities who have substantial followings in their own right, they extend their reach even further.

-Whether you’re a lover or a hater, there’s no denying that the Kardashian marketing strategies are working, as the celebrity family have become not just a commercial, but cultural force to be reckoned with.
+Whether you’re a lover or a hater, there’s no denying that the Kardashian marketing strategies are working, as the celebrity family has become not just a commercial, but a cultural force to be reckoned with.